Introducing our 2023 program, Wonder!

 Grades: Children entering grades 1 - 6

-If you are interested in being a HS Counselor or Volunteer, please complete the form below.
+If you are interested in being a volunteer for Camp Invention, please complete the form below.
+Responses will be accepted through May 19th.

 Secondary students are encouraged to participate in the extra-curricular science programs offered by the Massapequa School District.
 Please visit the Clubs & Activites page of your school for details.